myriambyu/startup/README.md

 - **Text Content** -The font and basic layout is consistent.
 - **Images** -The images are sized to match the layout of the application.

+## JavaScript deliverable

+➡️ I used JavaScript to add placeholders for future technology and for now the application works for a single user.

+- [x] Prerequisite: Simon JavaScript deployed to your production environment
+- [x] Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page
+- [x] Prerequisite: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+- [x] Prerequisite: At least 10 git commits spread consistently throughout the assignment period.
+- **login** - When you press enter or the login button it takes you to the practice page.
+- **database** - Displays the vocabulary words and their translations on the flashcards page.
+Currently this is stored and retrieved from local storage in an array, but it will be replaced with the database data later.
+The total progress is currently stored in a local storage file and is shown on the progress page.
+- **WebSocket** - I used the setInterval function to periodically increase a random "total users mastered" count on the progress page.
+This will be replaced with WebSocket messages later.
+- **application logic** - The flashcard flips when clicked on and displays the transltion.
+The next and previous buttons change the content of the flashcard.
+The progress bar and percentage corresponds to the number of flashcards the user has reached.